PESU-Internships/.github/README.md

 ## Overview

-Welcome to the official GitHub organization for the PES University Internship Portal.
+Welcome to the Official GitHub Organization for the PES University Internship Portal.
 This platform is designed to streamline the internship approval and follow-up processes, which were previously managed manually through emails and Google Forms.

 ## Tech Stack